donejs/donejs/docs/guide.md

 - [Testee](https://github.com/bitovi/testee) - JavaScript Test runner
 - [DocumentJS](http://documentjs.com) - Documentation

-If we now go into the `donejs-chat` folder with
+### Development mode

+DoneJS comes with its own server which does both, host your development files and automatically pre-renders the application on the server.
+Development mode will also start a [live-reload](http://blog.bitovi.com/hot-module-replacement-comes-to-stealjs/) server that automatically reloads files in the browser as they change.
+First, let's go into the `donejs-chat` application directory:

 ```
 cd donejs-chat
 ```

-### Development mode

-DoneJS comes with its own server which does both, host your development files and automatically pre-renders the application on the server.
-Development mode will also start a [live-reload](http://blog.bitovi.com/hot-module-replacement-comes-to-stealjs/) server that automatically reloads files in the browser as they change.
-You can start both by running:
+Then we can start the development and live-reload server by running:

 ```
 donejs develop